VakhoKontridze/VCore/Documentations/SwiftUI VIPER Architecture.md

 While not technically a component, this file lists all protocols that explain communication within the objects.

-There are five protocols thatt explain the communication:
+There are five protocols that explain the communication:

 | Protocol    | Conformance    | Owner          | Ownership |
 | :---------- | :------------- | :------------- | :-------- |